 The seminar focuses specifically on KMDF and UMDF V2 software drivers, filter drivers, and drivers for USB devices, as well as drivers for programmed I/O type devices (interfaced via either PCI-family or motherboard-based buses).
-The core concepts needed for developing drivers for these devices on ARM SoC systems are also discussed in the seminar.
+The core concepts needed for developing drivers for these devices on SoC systems are also discussed in the seminar.

 Hardware Included: A valuable part of your learning experience in this course will be the lab exercises targeted for use with the OSR USB FX2 Learning Kit (check out the OSR Online Store for more information).
 Of course, we want your learning experience to extend beyond the classroom, so each student will walk away with their very own OSR USB FX2 Learning Kit.

 This is the most recent version of the seminar that we’ve been teaching on-campus to Microsoft’s own internal software development and test engineers for the last ten years.

 Length: 5 days

 Format: Lecture and Lab

 4 week advanced payment -10%; 2 week advanced payment -5%

 22-26 September, 2014

 This seminar is designed for engineers who need to understand how to design, develop, and test Windows drivers using the WDF Kernel Mode Driver Framework (KMDF) or the WDF User Mode Driver Framework V2 (UMDF V2).